Overview Of Azure Redis Cache

 Implement Azure Redis Cache in the portal

+Step 1.
 Log in to the Azure portal by using your credentials and go to the marketplace.
 There, search for Azure Redis Cache.

 • DNS Name: enter the unique name

-• Subscription: choose your subscription
+• Subscription: Choose your subscription

-• Location: choose your location
+• Location: Choose your location

 • Pricing tier: In Azure, there are 3 types of tiers available, i.e., Basic, Standard, and Premium.
-For this demo, I am using the basic tier
+For this demo, I am using the basic tier.

-• Basic tier comes with shared service
+• The basic tier comes with shared service

 • Normally used for the development phase